When king Louis XIII's tapestries used to replace modern art...

-"The august Marie of Medici, Louis XIII’s mother, deserves praise because she founded this place of charity: children locked in hospitals will be welcome, feed, educate.
+"The august Marie of Medici, Louis XIII’s mother, deserves praise because she founded this place of charity: children locked in hospitals are welcome here.
 In praise of God, in the year of our Lord 1615."

 But the orphanage’s days were numbered...
 In 1631, Pierre Dupont and Simon Lourdet, founders of the manufactory created in 1627 and which was located in the Louvre palace, moved here.
 That was why they called it Savonnerie...

 What about the hundred of little orphans living here?
 They weren’t kicked out.
 They became apprentices.
 And they were a pretty cheap labour force, of course...

 That was why the two loom setters came here, mainly.